-- 1973 After 12 years in the HVAC/R service and installation field, the founders of Environmental Technical Institute opened Environmental Conditioning Corp. - 1977 First classes begin for industry-sponsored students in HVAC/R technology. - 1978 In-house training continues, and developments of audiovisual training programs begin. - 1985 Environmental Technical Institute's HVAC/R curriculum is approved by the Illinois State Board of Education and formal education programs begin. - 1988 Environmental Technical Institute is accredited by the National Association of Trade and Technical Schools.
-Second campus is opened in Blue Island and classes begin at that facility. - 1994 Environmental Technical Institute moves its Bensenville campus to a larger facility in Itasca, Illinois to expand labs and accommodate plans for additional courses. - 1994 Environmental Technical Institute is accredited by the Accrediting Commission of Career Schools and Colleges. - 1999 Environmental Technical Institute is re-accredited by the Accrediting Commission of Career Schools and Colleges. - 2004 Environmental Technical Institute is re-accredited by the Accrediting Commission of Career Schools and Colleges. - 2008 Environmental Technical Institute is acquired by Jakma Investments, LLC.
-Jakma Investments, LLC Is committed to improving the quality of education. - 2009 Environmental Technical Institute is re-accredited by the Accrediting Commission of Career Schools and Colleges. - 2010 Environmental Technical Institute looks to diversify curriculum offering to include Welding Technology submitting documentation for Illinois State Board of Education (SBOE) approval.
-Facility resources are expanded to include a satellite classroom located at 1325 W. Ardmore Ave, Itasca, IL. - 2011 Environmental Technical Institute receives ISBE approval and launches their first Welding Technology Class at the satellite classroom location. - 2012 Environmental Technical Institute is renamed ETI School of Skilled Trades. - 2013 ETI School of Skilled Trades consolidates all Chicago area campuses into one central location in Willowbrook, IL. - 2014 ETI School of Skilled Trades is re-accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) for a period of 5 years. - 2014 ETI School of Skilled Trades receives annual approval to operate from the Illinois Board of Higher Education (IBHE). - 2015 ETI School of Skilled Trades receives accreditation from the American Welding Society (AWS) as a Certified Testing Facility. - 2020 ETI School of Skilled Trades is Re-accredited by the Accrediting Commission of Career Schools and Colleges.
+- 1973 After 12 years in the HVAC/R service and installation field an affiliate service company, Environmental Conditioning Corp. was opened by the founders of Environmental Technical Institute. - 1977 First classes begin for industry-sponsored students in HVAC/R technology. - 1978 In-house training continues and developments of audiovisual training programs begin. - 1985 Environmental Technical Institute's HVAC/R curriculum is approved by the Illinois State Board of Education and formal education programs begin. - 1988 Environmental Technical Institute is accredited by the National Association of Trade and Technical Schools.
+Second campus is opened in Blue Island, and classes begin at that facility. - 1994 Environmental Technical Institute moves its Bensenville campus to a larger facility in Itasca, Illinois to expand labs and accommodate plans for additional courses. - 1994 Environmental Technical Institute is accredited by the Accrediting Commission of Career Schools and Colleges. - 1999 Environmental Technical Institute is re-accredited by the Accrediting Commission of Career Schools and Colleges. - 2004 Environmental Technical Institute is re-accredited by the Accrediting Commission of Career Schools and Colleges. - 2008 Environmental Technical Institute is acquired by Jakma Investments, LLC.
+Jakma Investments, LLC Is committed to improving the quality of education. - 2009 Environmental Technical Institute is re-accredited by the Accrediting Commission of Career Schools and Colleges. - 2010 Environmental Technical Institute looks to diversify curriculum offering to include Welding Technology submitting documentation for State Board of Education (SBOE) approval.
+Facility resources are expanded to include a satellite classroom located at 1325 W. Ardmore Ave, Itasca, IL. - 2011 Environmental Technical Institute receives ISBE approval and launches their first Welding Technology Class at the satellite classroom location. - 2012 Environmental Technical Institute is renamed ETI School of Skilled Trades. - 2013 ETI School of Skilled Trades consolidates all Chicago area campuses into one central location in Willowbrook, IL. - 2014 ETI School of Skilled Trades is Re-accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) for a period of 5 years. - 2014 ETI School of Skilled Trades receives annual approval to operate from the Illinois Board of Higher Education (IBHE). - 2015 ETI School of Skilled Trades receives accreditation from the American Welding Society (AWS), as a Certified Testing Facility.
+We are 1 of 5 in the State of Illinois and the only one in the Chicago Land Area.